Dave Yost: House Bill 6 scandal

-Ohio Attorney General (2019–present)
+Ohio Attorney General (2019-2026)

 Yost defeated his Democratic opponent Steve Dettelbach, who previously served as the United States attorney for the Northern District of Ohio, in the 2018 Ohio Attorney General election.
 In the 2022 election, Yost was re-elected to his position over Democratic candidate Jeffrey Crossman, a member of the Ohio House from Parma.
+On May 7, 2026, Yost announced that he would resign as Ohio Attorney General effective June 7, 2026, to join the Alliance Defending Freedom as vice president of Strategic Research and Innovation.